4 Live Guinea Pig Web Cams & Blog | Portland, Oregon USA

 So What Is Quarantine?

-A guinea pig quarantine involves a 2- to 3-week period during which a new guinea pig is kept “behind closed doors” from a resident guinea pig or herd.
+A guinea pig quarantine involves a 2- to 3-week period during which a new guinea pig is kept “behind closed doors” (in a separate cage in a different room) from a resident guinea pig or herd.
 By doing so, Humans are able to observe its health and behavior, making sure a new guinea pig will not introduce any contagious diseases to a resident herd.
 To prevent the spread of disease during a quarantine period, hands, arms, and clothes are washed between handling new pigs and resident pigs.

 In addition to disease identification, quarantine is a useful time for Humans to acclimate a new pig slowly to every aspect of life in its new home.
 It’s also a good time to observe a new pig’s behavior and slowly introduce a new diet (like hay and pellets) into its old diet.